teo-jun-xiong/wing_it/README.md

 **_As a user, I want to be able to obtain a daily itinerary that starts from my place of accomodations._**

-- **Issued faced #3**: When we intended to increase the scale of obtaining the result from the Google Maps API using a URL request
+- **Issued faced #3**: When we intended to increase the scale of obtaining the result from the Google Maps API using a URL request, we encountered an issue where the GeoTask's ```execute()``` occurs in the background and not concurrently after it was called in ```RouteView```.
+Found out that this was a result of ```AsyncTask``` utilising threads.
+Previously, we used if-else to circumvent this, which proved to be too complex and confusing.
+Switched to a ```Queue``` to store the row and column pair, and when the background task is complete, it would pop the top of the queue.
+We found this to be a much simpler way to store the data in the adjacency matrix.

 **_As a user, I want to include the time I wish to spend at each place of interest so that I can maximise my time overseas._**